mistrivishal/REST_API_COVID_APPLICATION/README.md

-# 🎯 REST API - COVID APLLICATON
+# 🎯 REST API - COVID APPLICATION

 This web application will facilitate the citizen with an option to register and schedule the vaccination session online in Centers of their choice.
 The Citizen self-registration module will ensure fool-proof identification of deserving candidates for receiving the vaccines.